Python-Markdown/markdown/docs/change_log/index.md

 Under development: version 3.2.2 (a bug-fix release).

+* Add `checklinks` tox environment to ensure all links in documentation are good.
 * Refactor extension API documentation (#729).
 * Load entry_points (for extensions) only once using `importlib.metadata`.
 * Do not double escape entities in TOC.